Star of the Month: Sidney Poitier

 Hey, the other half of this website is my plant-based recipes, so I have to include this fun fact!
 At age 50, the always health conscious Sidney went vegetarian.
 Whatever he’s doing, it’s certainly working!
 He’s a handsome, healthy 92 years old as of this writing.

 To drive this point home, I want to underscore Sidney’s acceptance speech at the 2002 Oscars, the year he won his honorary Oscar.
 You must watch Sidney’s speech here.
 I challenge you not to cry before he’s done!
 Sidney thanks everyone for his success, taking no credit himself.
 And it’s completely genuine:

 “I arrived in Hollywood at the age of twenty-two in a time different than today’s.
 A time in which the odds of my standing here tonight fifty-three years later would not have fallen in my favor.

 Back then no route had been established for where I was hoping to go…and in fact might never have been set in motion were there not an untold number of courageous, unselfish choices made by a handful of visionary American filmmakers…with respect, I share this great honor with…all others who have had a hand in altering the arts for me and for others.

 I accept this award in memory of all the African American actors and actresses who went before me in the difficult years, on whose shoulders I was privileged to stand to see where I might go.”

 What a neat guy!
 Celebrate Sidney Poitier this month with me!
 His films start playing on TCM this Tuesday, September 3rd.
-Check my site calendar for showtimes!
+Check out the TCM film schedule for showtimes!